-Future LSCO will arguably feature a battle rhythm requiring maneuver officers and their support staff-rather than EAB SMEs-to plan and execute IO within the relevant commander's intent.
-It is therefore critical that the IO field manuals not only discuss IO in accessible language but also offer junior and field-grade officers a practical framework for deploying IO in the field.33 mands.
-The manual also provides detailed descriptions of messaging protocols and the translation of commanders' intent into effective communications by the public affairs officer and subordinates.
-But the manual devotes almost no attention to how combatants at the tip of the spear-the junior officers and NCOs leading soldiers in combat-can effectively communicate the strategic objectives of the Army and the joint force, or reinforce messaging developed by commanders in the EAB.
+Future LSCO will arguably feature a battle rhythm requiring maneuver officers and their support staff rather than EAB SMEs-to plan and execute IO within the relevant commander's intent.
+It is therefore critical that the IO field manuals not only discuss IO in accessible language but also offer junior and field-grade officers a practical framework for deploying IO in the field.

+junior officers and NCOs leading soldiers in combat can effectively communicate the strategic objectives of the Army and the joint force, or reinforce messaging developed by commanders in the EAB.